tfadeyi/preflight/README.md

 ## Project Background

-Preflight was originally designed to automate Jetstack's production readiness assessments.
+Jetstack Secure was originally designed to automate Jetstack's production readiness assessments.
 These are consulting sessions in which a Jetstack engineer inspects a customer's cluster to suggest improvements and identify configuration issues.